 Can dental crowns fall out?

-Dental crowns can come loose as a result of tooth damage or decay.
+Dental crowns can come loose because of tooth damage or decay, although it’s rare for them to fall out for no reason.
 Dr. Reece will monitor the condition of your crown during routine dental care visits.
 Contact our Charlotte dental office right away when you notice changes in the fit or comfort of your crown.
 We will give you advice on how to address the problem, or schedule you for an emergency appointment.

 Am I a candidate for dental crowns?

-Patients with missing teeth may receive dental implants, dentures, or dental bridges.
+Patients with missing teeth can get dental implants, dentures, or bridges.
 Patients with significant tooth decay, a cracked tooth, or a stained tooth can get dental crowns.
 However, never assume that you need a specific treatment without talking with a dentist first.
-Sometimes we can offer alternative treatments that can better-address your issue.
+Sometimes we can offer alternative treatments that can better address your issue.

 Why do dentists use dental crowns?

 A dentist uses a dental crown to restore a weak tooth from decay, damage, a fracture, a crack, or broken pieces.
 He can also use a crown to fix cosmetic imperfections such as stains and permanent white spots.
-Our dentist can even use it to cap dental implants, and as anchors for dental bridges.
+Dr. Reece can even use it to cap dental implants, and as anchors for dental bridges.

 However, the main purpose of a crown is to protect the tooth from further damage.
 It typically lasts for many years before needing any major repair work.